 These easy banana fritters with lemon caramel sauce or creamy ice cream make a simple and tasty dessert.
-Or just cover them with cinnamon sugar and call them banana donuts.
+Or cover them with cinnamon sugar and call them banana doughnuts.
 Either way, I think you are going to love them.

 Easy banana fritters

-I’ve taken the liberty of updating the recipe to include a simple lemon caramel sauce, which I think goes really well with the fritters.
+I've also included a recipe for a simple lemon caramel sauce, which I think goes really well with the banana fritters.

 This easy recipe for banana fritters is also one of the most economical recipes I know.
 You only need 2 spotty bananas and a couple of pantry staples and you can make a dessert in minutes that will quite easily feed 6 people.

 And in addition to that, they are scrummy.
-The fritters are crispy on the outside, with a soft spongy. texture inside, packed with tasty pieces of banana.
-Serve them with a bowl of tangy lemon caramel sauce, for dipping, or drizzle the caramel sauce over the banana fritters before serving.
-I’m sure you are going to love them.
+The fritters are crispy on the outside, with a soft spongy texture inside, packed with tasty pieces of banana.
+Serve them with a bowl of tangy lemon caramel sauce, for dipping, or drizzle them with caramel sauce before serving.
+I'm sure you are going to love them.

 How to make banana fritters with lemon caramel sauce